If you've been to coffee shops or cafes, you might've been asked to choose between a light, medium, or dark roast.

 More moisture is lost during a medium roast, resulting in a less pungent flavor than a light roast.

-Once the coffee beans have gotten to 420°F (215.6°C) or moments before the second crack, they’ve reached a medium roast and can be removed.
+Once the coffee beans reach 420°F (215.6°C) or just before the second crack, they've reached a medium roast and can be removed.

-Some coffee roasters will remove the beans moments after the first crack or a little while before the second crack to prevent over-roasting the beans.
+Some coffee roasters will remove the beans moments after the first crack or a little while before the second crack to prevent over-roasting.

-Medium roasts are the middle-ground of all the roast levels and have the perfect blend of characteristics from light and dark roasts!
+Medium roasts are the middle ground of all roast levels and have the perfect blend of characteristics from light and dark roasts.

 Dark roasts have an intense and smoky flavor with lower acidity